 - Properly filled out GESP application form

 - Download, print, and fill out the application form.

 - Once done, send a copy of the application form and other documents mentioned above to email@example.com

 Make Your Goals Future-Proof with a Citi Personal Loan

 Secure your child's college education with a Citi Personal Loan.
-Borrow up to ₱2 million and pay for up to five years in easy, affordable installments.
+Borrow up to ₱2 million and repay for up to five years in easy, affordable installments.

-And if you apply for a Citi Personal Loan via Moneymax, you can get rewards worth up to ₱17,490 upon loan disbursement.
-This promo is until September 30, 2022 only, so hurry and apply today.
+If you apply for a Citi Personal Loan via Moneymax, you can get a free welcome gift worth up to ₱10,990 upon loan disbursement.
+This promo is valid until January 31, 2023 only, so hurry and apply today.
 Full promo terms and conditions here.

 Private Scholarships for College Students in the Philippines